FredRISC/CARMA/README.md

 ## Statements:

-1. The codes are mostly from UC-Berkely and ETH Zurich and University of Bologna
+1. The codes are mostly from UC-Berkely, ETH Zurich and University of Bologna, but with some modifications
 2. We cannot put everything on this github repo since Chipyard is large.